itrocks-ts/decorator/README.md

 type DecoratorOfType<V = any> = (target: ObjectOrType, name: Symbol, undefinedValue: V) => V
 ```
-The API and the documentation refer to these types.
+The API and the documentation frequently refer to these types.

 ### decorate

 ```ts
 function decorate<T extends object>(name: Symbol, value: any): DecorateCaller<T>
 ```
-Creates a class decorator that persists a value associated to the class.
+Creates a class decorator that persists a value associated with the class.

 **Parameters:**
-- `name: Symbol` – The unique symbol used as a key for the decorator data storage.
+- `name: Symbol` – Unique key for storing the decorator data.
-- `value: any` – The decorator value to store.
+- `value: any` – The value to associate with the class decorator.

+**Returns:**\
-**Returns:** A decorator caller function that can be applied to a class `(target: Type<T>) => void`.
+A decorator function that can be applied to a class `(target: Type<T>) => void`.

 ### decorateCallback

 ```ts
 function decorateCallback<T extends object>(name: Symbol, callback: DecoratorCallback<T>): DecorateCaller<T>
 ```
-Similar to `decorate`, but the value is computed at decoration time by a callback function.
+Similar to `decorate`, but computes the value dynamically at decoration time using a callback.

 **Parameters:**
-- `name: Symbol` – The unique symbol used as a key for the decorator data storage.
+- `name: Symbol` – Unique key for storing the decorator data.
-- `callback: (target: Type<T>) => any` – A function that returns a value to store.
+- `callback: (target: Type<T>) => any` – A function returning the value to store.

+**Returns:**\
-**Returns:** A decorator caller function that can be applied to a class `(target: Type<T>) => void`.
+A decorator function that can be applied to a class: `(target: Type<T>) => void`.

 **Example:**
+Automatically decorates a class using its class name:
 ```ts
 import { decorateCallback } from '@itrocks/decorator/class'